adoptium/adoptium.net-redesign/README.md

 ## How to develop locally

 This assumes you already have Node.js and npm installed.
 Node.js version 18 or above is required.
-We recommend using nvm to manage your versions.
+We recommend using [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to manage your versions.

 1. Install your dependencies

-    ```shell
+    ```bash
-    npm install --legacy-peer-deps
+    npm install
     ```

 1. Start the site up.
 Gatsby will build all of the various parts of the site (Asciidoc etc).
 Note that this command takes some time to execute.

-    ```shell
+    ```bash
     npm start
     ```